matrix-org/matrix-spec-proposals/proposals/4231-media-caption-backwards-compatibility.md

 If a user on a caption-unaware client redacts a caption fallback sent on a caption-aware client, then the caption in the media event won't be redacted, potentially leaking the redacted content.

+Clients or bridges that are caption-aware but not MSC4231-aware capable will display or transport the text content twice, displaying double content to the user.

 ## Potential issues

 It's a bit ugly and redundant to duplicate the caption in the fallback event as well as the media event.
 However, it's